dhananjaygr/Demosecurityinwiz/100-Foundation/dspm-overview-data-classifier.md

 1. Click the **+** to the right of that new node and select the **Name** property.

-1. Change the operator to equals, then enter <code>s3-fileshare-rbm</code>
+1. Change the operator to equals, then enter:

+        s3-fileshare-rbm<

-    <br/>**Tip:** Use equals for the fastest results.
-In exact string matches require additional processing.
+    **Tip:** Use equals for the fastest results.
+Inexact string matches require additional processing.

 1. Click on the resulting node to open the Details drawer.

 1. At the top of the drawer, click the three dots/ellipsis in the upper right to open the More options menu and click **Rescan resource**.

-  <br/><ins>Expected Result:</ins> There will be no visual cue that the rescan started.
+    <u>Expected Result:</u> There will be no visual cue that the rescan started.
 If you try to start it again, you will receive a message about a recent request.

 1. On the Overview tab, scroll down to the Disk Scans section.
 Look at the **Last sucessful scan** column and verify that the Data Scan has completed since you triggered the rescan.
     - If not, then wait longer.
 You will have to reopen the drawer to refresh the data pulled.